"More than 5 million people sought medical treatment for acne in 2018 alone... and most acne sufferers never seek treatment."

 Other names for acne

-Whatever you want to call them, these are breakouts and they are just about one of the most annoying skin conditions that we have to deal with.
-It is safe to say whether as a teen, a baby, or as an adult we’ve all been there.
+Whatever you want to call them, these are breakouts and they are among the most annoying skin conditions that we have to deal with.
+It is safe to say we've all been there, whether as a teen, as an adult, or as a baby.

 Currently an increasing percentage of our population is experiencing adult onset acne.
 The increase in cases of acne in adult men and especially adult women directly correlates with an increase of chronic inflammation.
 There is also a positive correlation with hormone imbalances, allergies, food sensitivity issues and a number of autoimmune diseases including lupus, celiac, thyroid conditions, and rheumatoid arthritis.

 Our skin is a reflection of our overall health, which is why clear, healthy skin often results from proper care, proper hydration and eating a nutrient-dense diet.
 On the other hand, constant breakouts and frequent acne can also be a sign of a more serious health issue resulting from inflammation.
-It results from poor nutrition or even the results of an underlying autoimmune disease or hormone imbalance.
-So if you constantly get these different whiteheads, blackheads, pimples, and zits and you’re breaking out all over the place, not just your face, it might be a result of an autoimmune issue or hormone imbalance.
+It can be the result of poor nutrition or even an underlying autoimmune disease or hormone imbalance.
+So if you constantly get these different whiteheads, blackheads, pimples, and zits and you’re breaking out all over the place, not just your face, it might be the result of an autoimmune issue or hormone imbalance.